sama1mansn/greenfield-docs/docs/guide/storage-provider/introduction/overview.md

 - **Authenticator**: It is responsible for verifying authentication.

-- **Approver**: It is responsible for handling approval requests, specifically `CreateBucketApproval` and `CreateObjectApproval`, etc.
+- **Approver**: It is responsible for handling approval requests, specifically `MigrateBucketApproval`, etc.

 - **Uploader**: It handles the `PutObject` requests from user accounts and stores payload data into piece store of the primary SP.